Chaima-LGDOUR/finalProject/readme/readme.md

     nextPiece.setRandomShape();
 }

-//The setNextPieceLabel() function is used to pass in an externally-constructed label
+//The setNextPieceLabel() function is used to pass in an externally-constructed
-//to the board, so that it can be shown alongside the playing area void TetrixBoard::setNextPieceLabel(QLabel *label)
+//label to the board, so that it can be shown alongside the playing area void TetrixBoard::setNextPieceLabel(QLabel *label)
 {
     nextPieceLabel = label;
 }

-//We provide a reasonable size hint and minimum size hint for the board, based on
+//We provide a reasonable size hint and minimum size hint for the board,
-//the size of the space for each block in the playing area:
+//based on the size of the space for each block in the playing area:
 QSize TetrixBoard::sizeHint() const
 {
     return QSize(BoardWidth * 15 + frameWidth() * 2,
                  BoardHeight * 15 + frameWidth() * 2);
 }
-//By using a minimum size hint, we indicate to the layout in the parent widget
+//By using a minimum size hint, we indicate to the layout in the parent
-//that the board should not shrink below a minimum size.
+//widget that the board should not shrink below a minimum size.
 QSize TetrixBoard::minimumSizeHint() const
 {
     return QSize(BoardWidth * 5 + frameWidth() * 2,
                  BoardHeight * 5 + frameWidth() * 2);
 }

 //A new game is started when the start() slot is called.
-This resets the game's state,
+This resets the game's
-//the player's score and level, and the contents of the board: void TetrixBoard::start()
+//state, the player's score and level, and the contents of the board: void TetrixBoard::start()
 {
     if (isPaused)